Draggie306/CheatSheets/A level/md/Geography.md

 ### Types of mass movement
 #### Solifluction lobes
 When the ground and soil on slopes is frozen during the winter, the soil particles are separated slightly and loosened by the ice which forms and expands by around 9% between these particles.
 During the thawing of the active layer in the spring and summer months, water saturates the ground as it cannot drain easily (due to the impermeable frozen permafrost below, so it stays in the upper layer) or evaporate.
-Fristion is reduced between these particles, which are already loose due to the ice, as this water lubricates them.
+Friction is reduced between these particles, which are already loose due to the ice, as this water lubricates them.
 As a result of this excessive lubrication, the soil moves downslope easily.
 (The extra mass from the water can also help with this.)

 > Gelifluction is a type of solifluction but is to exclusive periglacial areas.